rdtripp/bmlt_droplet/README.md

 ………………………………………………………………………………………………………………………..………………………………………………………………………………………………………………………….

-The virtual Server https://<your droplet FQDN> has user  with password
+The virtual Server https://your droplet FQDN has user  with password

 The sudo user is <sudo user selected at setup>with the password <sudo password selected at setup>

-To access virtualmin go to https://<your droplet FQDN>:10000 and log in as root or <your sudo user>
+To access virtualmin go to https://your droplet FQDN:10000 and log in as root or <your sudo user>

 To access WordPress Admin go to https://<your virtual server FQDN>/wp-admin/ and log in using user <admin user selected at setup> and password <password selected at setup>